Attic Insulation Services

 - Finally, if you're constructing a new home or remodeling, make sure any attic decking, which provides additional storage space or a platform for an HVAC unit or hot water tank, is raised above the ceiling joists to ensure proper insulation depth.
 The decking then should be installed securely to the top of the raised lumber after the insulation has been installed.

-Call the professionals at 1.800.CRITTER for all your attic insulation needs.
+Call the professionals for all your attic insulation needs!

 Attic Restoration, Attic Repair & Chimney Repair Services